 - It is used to prevent the flu caused by the influenza A (H5N1) virus.

-- If you have an allergy to eggs.
+- If your child has an allergy to eggs.

 This drug may interact with other drugs or health problems.